Little Willie John: Personal life

 John was involved in the civil rights fight against segregation.
 He performed a benefit concert for the NAACP in 1964, telling Jet magazine: "As entertainers, we can no longer sit and wait for the Sammy Davis' and Harry Belafonte's to raise all of the money."

+Manslaughter arrest

 John was also known for his short temper and propensity to abuse alcohol.
 He was arrested multiple times for charges that include narcotics, swindling, and grand larceny.
-John was dropped by his record company, King Records, in 1963.
 In 1965, he was convicted of manslaughter for the 1964 stabbing of Kendall Roundtree in Seattle.
 He was sent to Washington State Penitentiary in Walla Walla.
 John appealed the conviction and was released on probation while the case was reconsidered, during which time he recorded what was intended to be his comeback album.
 Due to contractual disputes and the decline of his appeal, it was not released until 2008 (as Nineteen Sixty Six).

+Death

 John died at Washington State Penitentiary on May 26, 1968.
 Despite counterclaims, the cause of death stated on his death certificate was a heart attack.
 His interment was in Detroit Memorial Park East, in Warren, Michigan.